NatWest Bank CEO ousted after furor over politician Nigel Farage’s bank account

 The changes are intended to boost transparency for customers, but will not take away a banking firm’s right to close accounts of people deemed to be a reputational or political risk.

-Farage welcomed Rose’s departure but said he wanted to see “a fundamental change of the banking laws.”
+Farage welcomed Rose’s departure but said he wanted to see “a fundamental change of the banking laws” and the ouster of more members of the NatWest board.

+“We bailed these people out and in return they close our branches, they close our personal and business accounts on a huge scale,” he said.
+“We need real change here and I am going to go on pushing for it.”